CPI(M), Congress in Kerala lock horns over fake certificate issue | Education

 While expelled SFI leader Nikhil Thomas is accused of submitting a fake certificate for admission to the M.Com course in a college in Kayamkulam area of Alappuzha district of the state, former SFI member Vidya K Maniyodi is facing charges of furnishing a fake teaching experience certificate to secure a guest faculty post in a government college.

-The lawyer also claimed that no notice under section 41A of the Criminal Procedure Code seeking her personal appearance was given to Vidya or her family.

-''Also, she was not hiding.
-She was staying with a friend awaiting the Kerala HC decision.
-Even police have not said she was hiding or that she was given a notice under section 41A CrPC.
-It is the media which said she was hiding,'' he contended.

-While being taken to the court, Vidya told reporters, ''You celebrated it more than needed.
-I have decided to move forward legally to the extent possible.
-I know and so do you that the case is fabricated.''
-Meanwhile, the Congress expressed dissatisfaction by the delay in police action against the accused in both incidents of fake certificates.
-Leader of Opposition in the state assembly V D Satheesan, Congress MP K Muraleedharan and senior Congress leader Ramesh Chennithala all today alleged that the ruling Left government and the police were protecting the accused and giving them time to destroy evidence.
+Dissatisfied by the delay in police action against the accused, Congress leader Ramesh Chennithala on Thursday alleged that the ruling Left government in Kerala and the police were protecting the accused and giving them time to destroy evidence.

 ''That is why it took 15 days to arrest Vidya.
 She had 15 days to destroy evidence against her.
 If the police wanted to, it could have caught her within hours.

 ''Now Thomas is also in hiding.
-He will be caught after giving him sufficient time to destroy evidence,'' Chennithala alleged while speaking to reporters at Kasaragod.
+He will be caught after giving him sufficient time to destroy evidence,'' he alleged while speaking to reporters at Kasaragod.

 Balan was referring to the violence in the state of Manipur.